Austine316/Multi-type-branching-inference-on-contact-trees/README.md

 # Multi-type Branching Inference on Contact Trees

 Code, simulation pipeline, and data for the manuscript **"Multi-type branching inference on contact trees with application to COVID-19."** The framework infers epidemiological parameters from *contact-traced transmission trees* (reported who-infected-whom events), not from pathogen genome sequences.
-The mathematical machinery is adapted from phylodynamics (BiSSE-style backward Kolmogorov ODEs), but the object being modelled is a contact tree rather than a phylogeny.
+The mathematical ingredient is adapted from phylodynamics (BiSSE-style backward Kolmogorov ODEs), but the object being modelled is a contact tree rather than a phylogeny.

 The central object is an augmented state space `(i, k)` in which `i` counts the secondary infections an individual has already produced and `k` is its contact degree.
 As `i` grows, the remaining transmission potential `(k - i)·β` declines, which is what allows the likelihood to read information out of the branching pattern of the tree.
 The estimand throughout is the basic reproduction number `R0 = k·β/λ` with `λ = μ + σ` fixed.

 ---

-## What the repository does, in one pass
+## What the repository does

 1. **Simulate** epidemics on contact networks and extract the sampled subtree as an edge table (Python, `Tree Simulations/`).
 2. **Validate** the backward ODEs for the extinction probability `E_i(t)` and the tip density `D^i_j(t)` against the simulation, for both fixed and random contact degree (R, `ODE vs Theory/`).
 3. **Estimate** `R0` and `k` by maximum likelihood on simulated trees, including identifiability and sensitivity analyses (R, `MLE/`).
-4. **Estimate** the same quantities in a Bayesian setting with latent branching times and a partial-resolution study (R, `Bayesian/`).
+4. **Estimate** the same quantities (simulated trees) in a Bayesian setting with latent branching times and a partial-resolution study (R, `Bayesian/`).
 5. **Apply** the method to the Karnataka COVID-19 contact-tracing data (R + data, `COVID-19-estimation/`).

 ---

 ## Requirements

-**Python** (simulation): `numpy`, `pandas`, `tqdm`, `matplotlib` (matplotlib only for the one-tip script).
+**Python** (simulation): `numpy`, `pandas`, `tqdm`.
 Standard library: `random`, `bisect`, `math`, `os`.

 **R** (everything else): `deSolve` (ODE integration), `splines`, `readxl` (Excel ingest in the COVID analysis).